HirotakaTakayama/groonga/doc/source/tutorial/introduction.rst

  Form_2: COMMAND --NAME_1 VALUE_1 --NAME_2 VALUE_2 ..

-In the first form, arguments must be passed in order.
+In the Form_1, arguments must be passed in order.
 This kind of arguments are called positional arguments because the position of each argument determines its meaning.

-In the second form, you can specify a parameter name with its value.
+In the Form_2, you can specify a parameter name with its value.
 So, the order of arguments is not defined.
 This kind of arguments are known as named parameters or keyword arguments.

 If you want to specify a value which contains white-spaces or special characters, such as quotes and parentheses, please enclose the value with single-quotes or double-quotes.